What size wire for 50 amp Rv service?

 - Avoid having any type of liquid close by as electricity and liquids do not play nice together.

 - Use insulated tools while working with electricity.

 - Never ever attempt fixing energized devices.
 Constantly inspect that it is de-energized initially by using a tester.
 When an electrical tester touches a hot or live wire, the light bulb inside the tester brightens revealing that an electric current is streaming via the corresponding wire.
 Examine all the cables, the external metal covering of a service panel and also any type of various other hanging cables with an electric tester prior to starting your job.

 - Do not use any steel or aluminium ladder if you are working with any kind of receptacle in your house or anywhere else.
 An electric current will certainly ground you and certainly go through your body.
 Instead, use of a bamboo, wood, or a fiberglass ladder.

 Lewis Edge has a B.S.
 Electrical Engineering, from the Georgia Institute of Technology (1964) and is well knowledgeable in the field.

 So what size wire for 50 amp rv service?
 The best size for 50 amp rv service is 4 AWG.
 It is extremely necessary to know the right size wire for anything you are doing as this will keep everyone safe.
-Nobody wants to start a fire that could have been avoided by just using the right size wire.
+Nobody wants to start a wiring job and then a fire starts that could have been avoided by just using the right size wire.